 What is an Audit Risk Model?

-An audit risk model is a conceptual tool applied by auditors to quantify the audit strategy’s assertion level.
-The tool comes with a widescale practical application and helps decide on the types of evidence and how much would need to be accumulated for each relevant assertion.
+An audit risk model is a conceptual tool applied by auditors to evaluate and manage the various risks arising from performing an audit engagement.
+The tool helps the auditor decide on the types of evidence and how much is needed for each relevant assertion.

-The audit risk model indicates the type of evidence that needs to be collected for each transaction class, disclosures, and account balances.
-It is best applied during the planning stage and only possesses little value in terms of evaluating audit performance.
+The audit risk model indicates the type of evidence that needs to be collected for each transaction class, disclosure, and account balance.
+It is best determined during the planning stage and only possesses little value in terms of evaluating audit performance.

-- An audit risk model is a conceptual tool applied by auditors to quantify the audit strategy’s assertion level.
+- An audit risk model is a conceptual tool applied by auditors to evaluate and manage the overall risk encountered in performing an audit.

 What Risks are Considered in Each Cycle?